-Participant / Guest (Toll-Free): 1-877-407-2991 Participant / Guest (Toll): 1-201-389-0925 Each registered Shareholder and Proxyholder is entitled to one vote for each Common Share held or represented, respectively.
-Each Shareholder may instruct their Proxyholder how to vote their Common Shares by completing the blanks on the Proxy or VIF.
-All Common Shares represented at the Meeting by properly executed Proxies and VIFs will be voted or withheld from voting in accordance with the instructions of the Shareholder and, where a choice with respect to any matter to be acted upon has been specified in the Proxy or VIF, such Common Shares will be voted in accordance with such specification.
+Participant / Guest (Toll-Free): 1-877-407-2991 Participant / Guest (Toll): 1 201-389-0925 instructions of the Shareholder and, where a choice with respect to any matter to be acted upon has been specified in the Proxy or VIF, such Common Shares will be voted in accordance with such specification.
 In the absence of any such specification on the Proxy or VIF as to voting, the Management Designees, if named as Proxyholder or nominee, will vote in favour of the matters set out therein.